Wondering “What should I make for dinner?” Here are vegetarian dinner recipes that you can use as ideas for whatever ingredients you have on hand.

 This post was created in partnership with ALDI.
 All opinions are our own.

-These vegetarian dinner recipes are also part of a 7-day dinner meal plan we created for ALDI’s new Hello, Healthy blog, which features healthy living resources including recipes, tips, meal plans, videos, and eating guides.
+Some of these vegetarian dinner recipes are part of a 7-day dinner meal plan we created for ALDI’s new Hello, Healthy blog, which features healthy living resources including recipes, tips, meal plans, videos, and eating guides.
 We know many of you are ALDI fans too (hi there!), and we’re excited that ALDI is committed to carrying better-for-you ingredients and expanding their affordable organic product offerings.
-We’re happy to join in this effort and hope you’ll check out the new online resource, which includes a new dinner meal plan from us!
+We’re happy to join in this effort and hope you’ll check out the new online resource, which includes a new dinner meal plan from us.

 It’s simple, but we sometimes forget about it: what’s more fun than breakfast for dinner?
 Both Alex and I loved this growing up, so it’s a sure hit with kids as well.
 (We’d love to hear, is brinner a hit in your house?)
 This concept features our favorite 15-minute black beans method using canned beans and a little canning liquid.
 You can use these beans on anything: tacos, quesadillas, or on a salad.
 Here, we’ve paired them with our other favorite method for soft, fluffy eggs that are quite unlike the typical rubbery mess.
 Adding an avocado and some other fresh veg makes it visually appealing—or try a side of avocado toast.

-A great way to use up vegetables in the refrigerator at the end of the week is a big old salad.
-We like to jazz it up by using a loose theme, like the Mexican flavors we’ve used here.
+A great way to use up vegetables in the refrigerator at the end of the week is a big old salad or bowl meal.
+We like to jazz it up by using a loose theme, like the Mediterranean flavors we’ve used here.
 A top notch dressing makes it special, if you have the time.
-This healthier Green Goddess dressing is made with Greek yogurt and is one of the most popular recipes on our website.
+This Lemon Tahini Sauce is one of the most popular recipes on our website.
 It’s easily made in advance for salads throughout the week.
-Top it off with a fun presentation: these tortilla bowls are simple to make, a great way to use the tortillas we assume you have in your refrigerator (we always have some on hand for quick meals).
+What should I make for dinner?
+So many times I throw veggies, grains, and proteins (beans, eggs, nuts, etc) in a bowl and call it a meal.

 Pasta can be considered a cop-out, but it can be one of the most elegant, simple meals.
 And according to recent research, pasta can actually be good for you.
-Load up on the good stuff by making pasta with lots of nutrient-dense greens.
-Here we’ve upped the filling quotient by adding white beans, and topped it off with some fresh lemon zest.
+This Everything Bagel pasta is truly simple, and can be whipped up with only a handful of ingredients.
+Serve with a green salad with homemade salad dressing or roasted broccoli.